| |

-Unlock the mysteries of one of the ancient world’s most captivating temples with this free Temple of Artemis worksheet.
+Explore one of the greatest wonders of the ancient world with this Temple of Artemis worksheet.

 Interesting Temple of Artemis facts for kids

 1. The Temple of Artemis was one of the Seven Wonders of the Ancient World.
-It was a magnificent and grand structure located in the ancient city of Ephesus, in what is now modern-day Turkey.
+It stood in Ephesus, a city in what is now Turkey.

-2. The temple was dedicated to the Greek goddess Artemis, who was the goddess of the hunt, the moon, and fertility.
-She was highly revered and worshiped by the ancient Greeks.
+2. This incredible temple was built to honor Artemis, the Greek goddess of the hunt, the moon, and fertility.
+She was deeply respected and worshipped by the ancient Greeks.

-3. The construction of the temple began around 550 BCE and took several decades to complete.
-It was made mostly of marble and adorned with beautiful sculptures and intricate carvings.
+3. Construction began around 550 BCE and took many years to complete.
+The temple was made mostly of marble and decorated with beautiful sculptures and carvings.

-Continue learning with our free continent of Europe worksheets.
+If you’re learning about ancient landmarks, you might also enjoy our free continent of Europe worksheets.

 Temple of Artemis research